-- 1. Use your knowledge of double replacement reactions and solubility rules to determine how each of the possible murderous solutions would react with the known solutions provided - 2.
-Once you have figured out which of the possible solutions the unknown is, use your knowledge of separation of mixtures, and the definition of molarity to determine the approximate molarity of the solution (hint-stoichiometry will be involved!) - 3.
-After you have determine the identity of the murderous solution and its molarity you should be able to conclude which of the suspects is the murderer and where the murder was committed in order to write up your report for the court trial
+- 1. Use your knowledge of double replacement reactions and solubility rules to determine how each of the possible murderous solutions would react with the known solutions provided.
+Perform the reactions and assess the results. - 2.
+Once you have figured out which of the possible solutions the unknown is, use your knowledge of separation of mixtures, and the definition of molarity to determine the approximate molarity of the solution. - 3.
+After you have determined the identity of the murderous solution and its molarity you should be able to conclude which of the suspects is the murderer and where the murder was committed in order to write up your report for the court trial.

-FINAL REPORT:
+FINAL REPORT: The final report that you will hand in must contain the following sections:

-The final report you turn in (to google classroom) must contain the following sections: Purpose (10pts): In one to two sentences, state what the problem is that you are trying to solve
+Purpose: In one or two sentences, state what the problem is that you are trying to solve.

-Materials (5 pts): List the materials that you used in the lab
+Materials: List the materials that you used in the lab

-Procedure (25 pts): List the steps that you used to determine the identity of the solution and its molarity.
+Procedure: List the steps that you used to determine the identity of the solution and its molarity.
 Be very specific so that someone could repeat what you did and get the same results.
 Include amounts used and types of glassware.
-Write in passive voice (no I, me, we, us, them, etc)

-Data (15pts): This section should include tables with all observations made and any measurements recorded
+Data: This section should include tables with all observations made and any measurements recorded.

-Calculations (15pts): Show all reaction predictions and calculations here
+Calculations: Show all reaction predictions and calculations here.

-Conclusions (30pts): In a short paragraph, summarize the conclusions that you have made as to the identity of the solution and its molarity, using the lab techniques that you used to arrive at those conclusions.
+Conclusions: In a short paragraph, summarize the conclusions that you have made as to the identity of the solution and its molarity, citing the lab techniques that you used to arrive at those conclusions.
 Finally, state who you suspect the murderer is and where the murder was committed, based on the police evidence.